Ashok0/EnderalVREssentials-Nightly/README.md

 [**Kanjs Nests Egg Harvesting Fix v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/79026?tab=files): This is a mesh replacer for the eggs in Kanjs nests mod.
 When you harvest this mesh, one egg is removed in keeping with the amount of eggs you receive.

+[**Dwarven Arrows and Bolts Revamped Texture 4k - 2k v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/2927?tab=files): A finely etched, richly detailed re-imagined texturing work of the Dwarven arrows and quiver.
+I put many hours of care and work to create something aesthetically beautiful so I can be enthralled by firing a reign of arrows upon my foes in glorious 4k :) Enjoy!

 [**Terrain LOD for Septentrional Landscapes v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/39563): New overhaul for Terrain LOD landscape textures that corresponds with the texture mods you have installed..
 - Only used for terrain noise texture.
 Remove ALL files except for the \textures\ folder.